How is Zeffy free?

 Illinois Raffle Laws: Are Raffles Legal?
 [2024]

-So, yes, the first raffle you host can be a bit time-consuming and confusing, but all the time and energy invested is ultimately worth it.
-Plus, raffles are a great way to mix up your fundraising campaign portfolio and, as an added bonus, they attract new donors to your nonprofit.
-And, of course, we’re here to help by walking you through the process of setting up a raffle on Zeffy and we’ve even got a few tips on how to sell raffle tickets.
+So, yes, the first raffle you host can be time-consuming and confusing, but all the time and energy invested is ultimately worth it.
+Plus, raffles are a great way to mix up your fundraising campaign portfolio, and, as a bonus, they attract new donors to your nonprofit.

 Do you need a license to host a raffle in Illinois?